forwardemail/forwardemail.net/app/views/privacy/index.md

 ## Information Collected

-For transparency, at any time you can <a href="https://github.com/forwardemail" target="_blank" rel="noopener">view our source code</a> to see how the information below is collected and used:
+For transparency, at any time you can <a href="https://github.com/forwardemail" target="_blank" rel="noopener noreferrer">view our source code</a> to see how the information below is collected and used:

 * We store a cookie in a session for your visit (strictly for functionality).
 This cookie is stored securely in our Redis database.
 * We store your email address (strictly for functionality).
 This email address is stored securely in our MongoDB database.